 In the case of a balance transfer, you may get rejected if your credit score is not enough.
 But in personal loans, the restrictions are less.
 If your credit score is not much higher, you can still take a loan.

 Here you borrow a low-interest personal loan to pay all your existing debts and then make payments each month on this new loan.
 This is another best method to consolidate debt.

 You can take personal loans from banks, non-banking institutions, credit unions, and online lenders.
 This is also an unsecured loan with no collateral.
 Their repayment time frame can go from 3 to 5 years depending on the lender’s policy.

 The interest rate is calculated while considering your credit utilization ratio, credit score, income, credit mix, and other factors that affect it.
-Therefore qualifying for a low interest rate, it is important to have a high credit score.
+Therefore to qualify for a low-interest rate, it is important to have a high credit score.